medvedevgroup/kmer-stats-repeat_Reproduce/README.md

 ## Datasets

 We use following four datasets in our paper.
-The four complete chromosomes are in folder `./sequence_data/`
+User could download the corresponding chromosome sequence from https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_009914755.3/ and put in folder `./sequence_data/`.

 | Dataset name               | starting position | Chromosome |
 | -------------------------- | ----------------- | ---------- |